CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: CONCLUSION

 Another relevant contribution of this work is the adaptation and application of classical machine learning algorithms, such as SVM and RF, to the federation process.
 Compared to neural networks, which dominate most of the studies in this field, these algorithms (and therefore, the proposed Gossip-based DFL framework) present a lower computational complexity in the training phase, achieving comparable results in many cases.

 Our experiments show significant improvements in accuracy and F1-score of trained models compared to distributed scenarios without collaborative learning.
 Furthermore, the proposal outperforms the results obtained in CFL schemes, in addition to offering advantages inherent to the DFL approach, such as higher scalability, single-node fault tolerance, and reduced communication costs thanks to efficient dissemination algorithms based on Gossip.
-Despite the use of PCA potentially reducing accuracy, the results have shown improvements over centralized approaches while providing benefits by mitigating overfitting issues and enhancing privacy against adversarial attacks.
+Despite the use of PCA potentially reducing accuracy, the results have shown improvements over centralized approaches while providing benefits by mitigating overfitting issues and risk-a reduction step that make benign–malicious mimicry more constrained in practice.

+The primary threat to the external validity of our findings is the reliance on a single public dataset, CIRA-CIC-DoHBrw-2020.
+This is a consequence of the current and widely acknowledged scarcity of public data for the specific task of malicious DoH tunneling.
+While this approach ensures reproducibility and comparability against the established benchmark, the performance of CO-DEFEND may vary on network traffic with different underlying characteristics or against novel tunneling techniques not represented in the CIRA-CIC-DoHBrw-2020 corpus.
+We thus highlight the community's need for new, diverse, and publicly available DoH datasets to further validate and advance research in this area.

 One of the critical challenges in DFL for malicious DoH tunnel classification is the presence of adversarial participants seeking to compromise the integrity of the global model.
-Malicious nodes could inject manipulated updates to degrade the performance of the model, misclassify malicious DoH traffic as benign, or introduce backdoors.
-To mitigate this, blockchain-based verification can be integrated into the DFL framework to ensure model integrity.
-Future work should evaluate the trade-offs between security, computational overhead, and communication efficiency when implementing these defenses.
+By removing the central server, malicious nodes could inject manipulated updates to degrade the performance of the model, misclassify malicious DoH traffic as benign, or introduce backdoors.
+Our present evaluation assumes benign participants and relies only on validation-based selection/pruning for tree-based models, which is not a full Byzantine-defense.
+To mitigate this, blockchain-based verification can be integrated into the DFL framework to ensure model integrity and model poisoning detection.
+Additionally, CO-DEFEND is also compatible with secure aggregation and differential privacy in order to assess privacy concerns., and a thorough assessment of their privacy–utility–overhead trade-offs is left to future work.
+Future work should evaluate the trade-offs between security/privacy, computational overhead, and communication efficiency when implementing these defenses.